 I’d like to gift (tax efficiently) my inheritance to my children

 Dad who inherits assets may not want these because it either creates or increases his own inheritance tax bill on his death.
-It may, therefore, be more beneficial to pass these assets down to the next generation now (who may hugely benefit from an early inheritance to help them, say, get on the property ladder) whilst reducing the value of Dad’s estate for inheritance tax purposes.
+It may, therefore, be a more beneficial and tax efficient way to pass these assets down to the next generation now (who may hugely benefit from an early inheritance to help them, say, get on the property ladder) whilst reducing the value of Dad’s estate for inheritance tax purposes.

 If Dad gifts these assets to his children now then he would need to survive for 7 years for the value of those assets to be outside of his estate for the purposes of inheritance tax.
 If, however, he gifted these by a compliant Deed of Variation then there would be no 7-year rule and therefore no inheritance tax issue in relation to his gifts.

-So what is a Deed of Variation and why does it work?
+So what is a Deed of Variation and why does it work for a deceased person’s estate?

 A Deed of Variation is a legal document that consists of two elements.